You’re Looking for EMDR But Have You Heard Of Brainspotting?

 | Experience | Cognitive, structured | Somatic, expansive, creative |

-Both therapies work.
-But Brainspotting creates space for deeper, quieter healing, especially when the pain lives more in your body than in your words.
+Both therapies work for processing traumatic events.
+But Brainspotting focuses on creating space for deeper, quieter healing, especially when the pain lives more in your body than in your words.

 Why Brainspotting Feels So Different (In the Best Way)